 Our hens have plenty of room to roam - while some of the humane groups allow for chickens to be raised with 1.5 sq ft each, most chickens here have 10+ square feet of space!
 This keeps them healthy and happy.
 No wonder our fresh eggs are hard to beat.
 The yolks are golden & firm and actually taste like eggs - quite a satisfying feeling.

 In comparison, most commercial egg producers are giving their hens a box of about 1.5 sq ft ... to share with two or three other hens.
 Look at a piece of computer paper and that is more room than most commercial hens each have during their laying lifespan ... talk about tight quarters!

 We have a lot of people who ask about all the different labels and claims on egg cartons.
 We found a great explanation and you can read more below by clicking here.

 We sell our farm fresh eggs direct to the consumer - You.

-Our hens produce beautiful, healthy eggs that are hand collected, washed and packaged right here on our farm.
-Currently we do not have any eggs available on a weekly basis.
-If you are interested in picking up some eggs we will post them on our Facebook page or Twitter feed.
-Sorry, we no longer have a wait list.
+Our hens produce beautiful, healthy eggs that are hand collected and packaged right here on our farm.
+Currently we do have any eggs available on a weekly basis.

 "They are so, so delicious and ten million times better than grocery store eggs!
 Thanks, Racheal"

 Want to know why farm direct eggs cost more?
 The simple answer is crude: we don't feed them other animals feces.
-Here is a great comparison article from another farmer.
+She does a great job explaining some of the basic differences.
 This one really is a must read.

 Eggs are $4.00 per dozen.